Experience true Nordic winter with these Iceland and Canada tours!

 12. Stand in Awe at Jökulsárlón Glacier Lagoon

-One more attraction that can easily go onto the list of top things to do in East Iceland is the remarkable Jökulsárlón Glacier Lagoon.
-Picturesque ice chunks are scattered across the still waters.
-The gorgeous setting attracts visitors who have a chance to not just observe but to get a close-up view of the icebergs during boat or kayaking tours:
+The gorgeous setting attracts visitors from all over the world.
+You’ll have the chance to not just observe but to get a close-up view of the icebergs during boat or kayaking tours:

 13. Get to Know Reykjavik